cheurich/ExData_Plotting1/README.md

 * *"generated_figures"*: The folder contains the 4 new generated plots.

-* *"plot1.png"*: The 1st plot about: Frequency depending on Global Active Power
+* *"plot1.png"*: The 1st plot about: Global Active Power Frequency

 * *"plot2.png"*: The 2nd plot about: Global Active Power depending on Time